Design Search / Trade Show and Event Tips / General (but important) Stuff /

 Post-Show Assessment: What's Done is Done

 - Assessing your Return on Investment (ROI)

-- Conduct a post-show review with all staffers
+- Conducting a post-show review with all staffers

-- Be sure to reward your hard-working staff for their efforts
+- Rewarding your hard-working staff for their efforts

-As the trade show begins to wind down and you and your staff hustles to score those last minute leads, it is time to reflect on your show experience.
-You will need to determine whether there was a return on your investment, if all of your show objectives were met, and finally, what you have learned.
+As the trade show winds down and your staff hustles to score any last minute leads, you reflect on your show experience.
+Was there a return on your investment?
+Did you meet your show objectives?
+What did you discover that will improve your next event?